Successful pest management in a commercial vineyard is based on a basic knowledge and understanding of the following.

 4) The susceptibility of various varieties of grapes to pests and pesticides.

-- Order E145PDFGRAPE, the Michigan Grape Management Guide, for information on effectiveness of fungicides and insecticides as well as effects on beneficial organisms
+- Order E0154, the Michigan Fruit Management Guide, for information on effectiveness of fungicides and insecticides as well as effects on beneficial organisms

 5) The cultural, biological, and chemical control strategies that can be used for optimal production of commercial grapes.

-- Bloom Time Grape Disease Control (updated June 2015)
+- Bloom Time Grape Disease Control (A Power Point file updated June 2015)

-- Order E145PDFGRAPE, the Michigan Grape Management Guide (updated annually) has information for selecting pesticides and other pest control tools for the coming growing season including pesticide safety tips.
+- Order E0154, the Michigan Fruit Management Guide (updated annually) includes grapes and has information for selecting pesticides and other pest control tools for the coming growing season including pesticide safety tips.

 - Vineyard weed identification (April 2014 W Michigan presentation by E. Elsner, E. Hanson)